cgoliver/rnamigos2/REPRODUCE.md

 python scripts/split.py
 ```

 ## Model training

 Fetch the whole RNAs for pretraining [here](https://drive.proton.me/urls/Y8TTCWKDVC#vs29rzJ1h9YN)

 Pretrain a model, by running :

 ```bash
 python experiments/pretrain.py name=pretrained_hungarian_64
 ```

-We additionally need to load optimol encoder pretrained weights which are in the `saved_models/optimol` path already inclued in the repository.
+We additionally need to load optimol encoder pretrained weights which are in the `pretrained/optimol/` path already
+included in the repository.

 Then you need to train models using those pretrained models.
 Scripts are available to run all relevant trainings.

 ```bash
 bash job_scripts/train.sh
 ```

 This will train three models and save them in results/trained_models.
 Moreover, this will compute the prediction of those models on the test set and different decoy sets.
 The result of these predictions are dumped in outputs.
 You will get a {model_name}.csv containing the pocket id and AuRoc score for different decoy sets.
 You will also get a {model_name}_raw.csv containing the pocket id, ligand id, ligand source (different decoys sources)
 and predicted score.

 To get results in a similar format for rDock, please run:

 ```bash
 python job_scripts/rdock_output.py
 ```